-Cesky Krumlov, a fairytale city, is located in the south of the country, close to the Czech-Austrian border.
-In 1993 the city was named a city-reserve and got under UNESCO protection.
-After the reconstruction Cesky Krumlov was given a second life and looks exactly the same as in the 15-16th centuries.
+Cesky Krumlov - a fairy-tale city, is located in the south of the country, close to the Czech-Austrian border.
+In 1993 the city received a status of a city-reserve and got under UNESCO protection.
+After the reconstruction Cesky Krumlov was given a second life and looks exactly the same as it did in the 15-16th centuries.

-Bright facades of the renaissance buildings, multi-coloured graffiti on the walls, narrow tortuous streets, magnificent Cesky Krumlov Castle and fairytale atmosphere of the surroundings amazed Hans Christian Andrsen who visited the city in 1831 and 1851.
-The city was definitely a source of inspiration to the writer.
-Not far from the city one can see a very romantic Hluboka nad Vltavoy Castle which copies Windsor Castle.
+Bright facades of the renaissance buildings, colorful graffiti on the walls, narrow tortuous streets, magnificent Cesky Krumlov Castle and fairy-tale atmosphere of the surroundings amazed Hans Christian Andersen who visited the city in 1831 and 1851.
+The city was a source of inspiration to the writer.
+Not far from the city one can see a romantic Hluboka nad Vltavou Castle - a beautiful replica of a Windsor Castle.

 Cesky Krumlov is a miraculously preserved medieval town, lost in time.
 Every street and even every building has a mysterious story or a legend – magical and romantic or scary and dramatic.